-How to Fix a Code 43 Error
+How to Fix a Windows Code 43 Error

-Follow these steps, in order, to resolve a Code 43 error.
+Follow these steps, in order, to resolve a Windows Code 43 error.
 Because this message is generic, standard troubleshooting steps come first.

 Have you tried turning it off and back on again?
 Restarting your computer can fix many issues and for many good reasons.
-If you haven’t done so already there is always the chance that the error Code 43 you’re seeing on a device was caused by some temporary problem with the hardware and a reboot is all that is required.
+If you haven’t done so already there is always the chance that the Windows Code 43 you’re seeing on a device was caused by some temporary problem with the hardware and a reboot is all that is required.